Note: OC will hold our next clinic January 19, 2025 (reservations required) at The Jessica Beath Clinic, 12300 Farrington Rd, Ashland, VA 23005.

-WE SET A RECORD IN 2023 OF 966 TOTAL CATS TNR'd.
+WE SET ANOTHER RECORD IN 2024 OF 970 TOTAL CATS TNR'd, BEATING OUR NUMBER FROM LAST YEAR'S RECORD!
 We certainly could not have done this without the dedication and hard work of our volunteers.
 We also wish to thank our caregivers whose devotion to the cause is simply remarkable each month.

 THANKS ALL!